Screws

 Turn = number of turns the screw turns

-Both the Advance and the Pace must be expressed in the same units of distance.
+Both the Feed and the Pitch must be expressed in the same units of distance.

 Exercise chair